FunC cookbook

 a

-How to contain a body as slice to an internal message cell
+How to contain a body as a slice in an internal message cell

-When sending messages, the body message can be sent either as cell
+A message body can be sent as either a cell

 .
-In this example, we send the body of the message inside the slice
+In this example, the body is sent inside a slice

 .